hemmendinger/cozy_page_width/README.md

 # Cozy Page Width
-An easy button for making webpages more readable when the lines are too wide for comfort.
-With one click, it narrows the width of the page.
+An easy button for making webpages more readable when the text runs across the width of the window on larger displays.

+First click, it increases the page margins.
-A second click narrows it once more.
+Second click, increases it more.

-A third click returns to the webpage default.
+A third click returns to the webpage default, for cases where the page doesn't place nice and we want to revert to the origin margins without reloading the page.

 ## Why?

 It's easier to read when the text falls within a more narrow space, such as the columns of a typical book or newspaper.
 The mind follows the text and takes it in more quickly.

-Many sites don't consider that a lot of reading is still done on non-mobile screens.
+Many sites don't consider that a lot of reading is still done on non-mobile screens, or that it's annoying to have to resize a window to comfortably read an article.
 This can be a frustrating user experience.

-## How?

-It simply adds 25% left and right margins to the webpage with one click.

-## That's it?

-I'd like to expand on this but it's usually good enough for around 90% of the sites out there.

-This was originally part of a project I started for learning how to make Chrome extensions that I've pulled into its own extension.